SGenheden/Tutorials/SolvationSolute/README.md

     ha             1    1.00800    0.000000  A      0.259964       0.06276
     hc             1    1.00800    0.000000  A      0.264953     0.0656888

+A Gromacs .itp-file, as explained in the Gromacs manual is case-sensitive but spaces does not matter.

 Next add the following atom types, after the toluene atom types

     OW           8      16.00    0.0000  A   3.15061e-01  6.36386e-01